-Phase 1 only:
+Phase I only:

-• The group of persons representing the maintenance management structure of the organisation, the quality manager and the staff required to quality monitor the organisation.
+- The group of persons representing the maintenance management structure of the organisation, the quality manager and the staff required to quality monitor the organisation. - Personnel of the CAA when responsible for the oversight of the MCAR-145 approved organisation specified in paragraph B).

-Phase 1 + Phase 2 + Continuation training:
+Phase I + Phase 2 + Continuation training:

-• Personnel of the MCAR-145 approved maintenance organization required to plan, perform, supervise, inspect and certify the maintenance of aircraft and fuel system components specified in paragraph A).
+Personnel of the MCAR-145 approved maintenance organization required to plan, perform, supervise, inspect and certify the maintenance of aircraft and fuel system components specified in paragraph A).